 Why the eating disorder exists

-Rushing into treatment strategies without understanding the “why” of the eating disorder is typically an exercise in frustration for everyone (the child, parents, siblings, treatment providers, etc.).
+Unless medical weight gain is needed, rushing into mental health treatment without understanding the “why” of the eating disorder is typically an exercise in frustration for everyone (the child, parents, siblings, treatment providers, etc.).

 You can tell your child that they need to eat or stop purging for months and years with very little impact.
 This isn’t because what you’re saying isn’t true.
 It’s also not because your child is hopeless or disrespectful.
 It’s because treatment is working on the wrong end of the equation.